smithy-lang/smithy/docs/source/spec/core/event-stream-traits.rst

             }
         }

-.. _multi-event-output-eventstream:
+.. _output-eventstream:

-The following example defines an operation that uses a multi-event event stream in its output:
+The following example defines an operation that uses an event stream in its output:

 .. tabs::